vasco-santos/set-delayed-interval/README.md

 The native implementation of `setInterval` expects synchronous functions to be executed.
 When asynchronous functions are provided, some unexpected behaviors might appear.
 This module mimics the `setInterval` native functionality with support for promises in a way that the interval timer is delayed by the execution of that promise.
 This results in equal stop times for each run, as soon as the promise is resolved.

-For some scenarios, it is important to add a boot delay before running a recurrent task.
-This module also supports a custom first delay before the interval start.
+For some scenarios, it is useful to add a start delay before running a recurrent task.
+This module also supports a custom delay before the interval starts.
 The `clearDelayedInterval` can stop both the initial delay and the interval.

 ## Install